Mukhtar scores 3 goals to lead Nashville over Rapids 4-1 - WTOP News

 NASHVILLE, Tenn.
-(AP) — Hany Mukhtar had a hat trick to lead Nashville over the Colorado Rapids 4-1 on Wednesday night.
+(AP) — Hany Mukhtar scored three goals to briefly tie Austin’s Sebastián Driussi for the Major League Soccer scoring lead with 19 goals and lead Nashville over the Colorado Rapids 4-1 on Wednesday night.

-Mukhtar opened the scoring in the 29th minute.
-Mukhtar made it 2-1 in the 54th and he capped the scoring in the 75th.
+Mukhtar converted a penalty kick in the 29th minute after Lucas Esteves knocked over Randall Leal from behind in the penalty area.
+Mukhtar put Nashville ahead 2-1 in the 54th and capped the scoring in the 75th.

+It was Mukhtar’s second MLS hat trick after a three-goal game against Chicago on July 17 last year.

+Driussi scored his 20th goal later Wednesday in a 2-1 loss to Portland.

 Up next for Nashville is a matchup Saturday against Austin at home, while the Rapids visit D.C.
 United on Sunday.